Ahead of Karnataka elections, 18 lakh Muslim names missing in voters’ list

 "As per the 2011 census data, the Shivajinagar constituency has 4.3% of single households among the total 18,453 Muslim households.
 But we found that more than 8,900 households have only one registered voter in their house, which is around 40 percent of the total Muslim households," he also said.

 Now the NGO has developed a website, missingmuslimvoters.com and an Android app, Muslim Voters -- to organise and educate people.
 Saifullah further said that people think that they cannot enrol once the election dates are announced.
-This is wrong and it can be done till the last date of nominations.
+This is wrong and it can be done until the last date of nominations.

 |Karnataka Assembly Election dates